Students' academic status is reviewed on a quarterly basis. Academic standing is determined by GPA and degree progress. To be in good standing:

 » Submitting a Letter of Appeal

 A letter of appeal should explain any unusual or extenuating circumstances that contributed to the student's academic difficulties.
 It must also detail the student's plans and actions for effectively addressing these circumstances (including the use of campus resources) so student can return to good academic standing.
+Instructions on how to appeal, including deadline and where to send the letter will be indicated in the student’s academic probation letter.

 The Associate Dean will carefully review the student's appeal letter, transcript and academic file with the academic counselors before making a decision.
 Note that the Associate Dean for Student Affairs is the chief academic officer for the Bren School of ICS, and his decisions regarding disqualification appeals are final.